Ramblurr/fairybox/README.md

 # Development

-Running and developing fairybox requires a raspberry pi.
+Running and developing Fairybox requires a raspberry pi.

-But we don't want to edit on the raspberry pi, so we use a remote nrepl and a sync script.
+But we don't want to edit on the Raspberry PI, so we use a remote nrepl and a sync script.

 On your raspberry pi clone this repo, then start the remote repl with: